 A culinary torch will perfectly caramelize the peaks of the meringue topping on lemon meringue pie or baked Alaska.
 When you’ve topped your dessert with the meringue, simply work the flame of a culinary torch lightly over the topping until it is lightly browned.

 Brûlée a Grapefruit

 For an elegant way to serve grapefruit at breakfast or brunch, cut a grapefruit in half and sprinkle it lightly with brown sugar.
 Use the culinary torch to broil the surface of the grapefruit, melting and caramelizing the sugar.

 Finish a Gratin

-Get a crisp, beautifully browned crust on a Potato Gratin with a culinary torch.
+Get a crisp, beautifully browned crust on Au Gratin Potatoes with a culinary torch.
 After it is completely cooked in the oven, sprinkle the gratin lightly with finely grated parmesan cheese and perhaps a light drizzle of truffle oil.
 Work the culinary torch back and forth over the surface of the gratin until the cheese and potatoes begin to crisp and brown.

 Toast Marshmallows for S’Mores

 If campfire season is way too far away, use a culinary torch to make some indoor s’mores.
 Have graham crackers and pieces of milk chocolate bars ready.
 Spear a marshmallow on a metal skewer and use the culinary torch to brown it evenly, beginning with the torch further away so that it has a chance to heat through without getting burnt, then bringing the flame closer to finish the browning.
 Immediately transfer the marshmallow to a chocolate-topped piece of graham cracker, using another graham cracker to scrape the marshmallow off the skewer, topping it with the cracker.